jneeee/uspb/README.md

 # USPB
 uspb = **Url Shorter + Paste Bin**.

-For the content starts with `http`, It provider a redirecte, else it will display a card.
+The visitor submits a text.
+For the content starts with `http`, It provider a redirect, else it will display a card with the input text.

 It's hosted by [Deno](https://deno.dev), using [Truso](https://turso.tech/) db service.